The Bee Space: Arts and Agriculture

 Even beehives made by humans can be works of art in themselves, shaped into bears, houses, and beekeepers themselves.
 The honey bee motif is incorporated in numerous human symbols.
 Bee images were put on medieval coats of arms (Napoleon famously had them on his royal robes), the ancient Egyptians used them on papyrus documents and carved them in their ceremonial stelae.
 Utah features a beehive on its official state seal.
 Honey bees appear as subjects in paintings and movies.
 The best glimpse of a modern U.S. beekeeper’s life can be seen in Ulee’s Gold, starring Peter Fonda, filmed in Florida’s panhandle in 1997.
 Famous beekeepers fill human literature and history.

 In conclusion, gentle readers, this will be a place where, like the cradle and storage technology of the honey comb, the themes of art and agriculture will intersect, more than not through an entomological perspective.
-Here’s a listing of topics:
+Here’s a listing of articles in this series: